gthomas513/alloytesting2/README.md

 # Technical Task for SA interview @ Alloy

 This project was an assignment for an interview with [Alloy](https://www.alloy.com/).
-It's a Form application that utilizies Alloy's onboarding API to allow a customer to apply and post the data to Allow's API.
+It's a Form application that utilizies Alloy's onboarding API to allow a customer to apply and post the data to Alloy's API.
 It is built with the following technologies:

 - [React.js]
 - [Javascript]
+- [CSS]
 - [HTML]

 ## To Launch This Project Locally, Follow These Steps: